folio-org/mod-reservoir/README.md

 ## OAI-PMH client

 The OAI-PMH client is executing in the server.
+So it is not an external client.
+Commands are sent to the server to initiate the client operations.

+### OAI-PMH client configuration

-The OAI-PMH client is configured by simple JSON configuration.
-The identifier is user-defined and given in the initial post.
+The OAI-PMH client is configured by posting simple JSON configuration.
+The identifier `id` is user-defined and given in the initial post.
 Example with identifier `us-mdbj` below:

 ```
 export OKAPI_TENANT=diku